KangboLu/plotly.py-docs/python/filled-area-on-mapbox.md

 ### How to Show an Area on a Map

 There are three different ways to show an area in a mapbox:
-- Set `fill` attribute to 'toself'
+- Use [Scattermapbox](https://plot.ly/python/reference/#scattermapbox) trace and set `fill` attribute to 'toself'
-- Define the corresponding geojson
+- Use [Scattermapbox](https://plot.ly/python/reference/#scattermapbox) trace and define the corresponding geojson
 - Use the new trace type: [Choroplethmapbox](https://plot.ly/python/mapbox-county-choropleth/) for mapbox cases, or [Choropleth](https://plot.ly/python/choropleth-maps/) trace for non-mapbox ones.

 The following example uses `Scattermapbox` and sets `fill = 'toself'`